CarlosLanderas/igdb-rs/README.md

-Use out of the box client methods or build your own queries to retrieve the exact data that you are looking for.
+Use out of the box **clients methods** or build your **own queries** with RequestBuilder to retrieve the exact data that you are looking for.

 You have a [Code Samples](#code-samples) section below to check some samples